splanck/vc/docs/vcdoc.md

 - `-O<N>` – set optimization level (0 disables all passes).

-Use `vc -o out.s source.c` to compile a file, `vc -c -o out.o source.c` to produce an object, `vc --link -o prog source.c` to build an executable, or `vc --dump-asm source.c` to print the assembly to the terminal.
+Use `vc -o out.s source.c` to compile a file, `vc -c -o out.o source.c` to produce an object, `vc --link -o prog main.c util.c` to build an executable from multiple sources, or `vc --dump-asm source.c` to print the assembly to the terminal.

 ## Preprocessor Usage